-- required to be disposed of under a particular policy; - > no longer required due to changed procedures, functions or usage patterns; - occupying storage space and not being needed in the foreseeable future; - > reaching their optimum selling time to maximise returns; - > no longer complying with occupational health and safety standards; - ➢ found to contain hazardous materials; and/or - beyond repair but able to be sold for scrap.
+- 1. required to be disposed of under a particular policy; - 2. no longer required due to changed procedures, functions or usage patterns; - 3. occupying storage space and not being needed in the foreseeable future; - 4. reaching their optimum selling time to maximise returns; - 5. no longer complying with occupational health and safety standards; - 6. found to contain hazardous materials; and/or - 7. beyond repair but able to be sold for scrap. - 8. reaching stage in life where cost of maintenance too high.